Welcome to Groove!

 1. My Settings is where you’ll edit your profile, adjust notifications, and control your inbox preferences.
 You’ll spend a lot of time in the inbox, use these controls to make sure you’re comfortable in it.

-2. Company lets you edit the company profile, add new users and teams, and access API settings.
-We keep it simple, so you can easily adapt your inbox as your company grows.
+2. Organization lets you edit the organization profile, add new users and teams, and access API settings.
+We keep it simple, so you can easily adapt your inbox as your organization grows.

 3. Conversations holds the almighty automation and time-saving aspects of the inbox: Mailboxes, canned replies, tags, rules, folders, and conversation preferences.
 You’ll probably spend most of your time in this section.

 - Mailboxes: Set up multiple email addresses to funnel into different parts of the inbox.